CALL NOW FOR A FREE CONSULTATION:877-308-2128

 The Best Used Car Lemon Law Lawyers in California

-If you want to find out more about lemon law in California for used cars, talk to Neale & Fhima.
+If you want to learn more about lemon law in California for used cars, talk to Neale & Fhima.
 We stand head and shoulders above other law firms.
 That’s because we have an outstanding success rate with lemon law cases!
 Our attorneys are among the best and the brightest.
 The team at Neale & Fhima is committed to each client’s case, and we give you our full attention.
 We have received phenomenal client testimonials.

 Here are a few of the reasons you should choose us:

-• We Know the Law.
-California’s lemon law is a fine example of how the state legislature can empower consumers.
+• We Know the Law: California’s lemon law is a fine example of how the state legislature can empower consumers.
 When it comes to clarity, however, the text of the statute leaves much to be desired.
 Our attorneys understand the quirks of the statute, as well as the many court opinions interpreting it.
 We put this knowledge to work for you.

-• No Surprises.
-A handful of manufacturers control most of the U.S. auto market.
+• No Surprises: A handful of manufacturers control most of the U.S. auto market.
 We repeatedly go up against these same companies.
 This allows us to anticipate how they will respond to claims involving specific models and mechanical defects.
-Our attorneys will share these insights with you from day one, so you are never in the dark about what to expect.
+Our attorneys will share these insights with you from day one so you are never in the dark about what to expect.

-• Free Consultations.
-We will always discuss your situation with you in a free initial consultation before you make any decisions about a claim.
+• Free Consultation: We will always discuss your situation with you in a free initial consultation before you make any decisions about a claim.

 Call a Used Car Lemon Law Attorney in California